black-sliver/evermizer/README.txt

     Horace will not steal your DEs
     Thraxx will always drop a weapon for now
     Bridges in pyramid won't collapse
-    Horace spawn should be fixed (tied to DEs in inventory or DEs lost) Horace dialog should correcly indicate how many DEs you have Tinker taking away your diamond eyes sets flag to not lock-out Aegis If gourdomizer is on as well, you can go back through Big Bug after Thraxx
+    Horace spawn and dialog is changed (tied to DEs in inventory or DEs lost) Tinker taking away your diamond eyes sets flag to not lock-out Aegis If gourdomizer is on as well, you can go back through Big Bug after Thraxx
   Gourdomizer: shuffle gourd/pot/chest drops, no gourds are missable
-  Sniffamizer: non-chaos shuffles, chaos randomizes dog-sniff ingredients
+  Sniffamizer: "On" shuffles, "Chaos" randomizes dog-sniff ingredients
-  Callbeadmizer: non-chaos swaps call bead rings, chaos shuffles spells
+  Callbeadmizer: "On" swaps call bead rings, "Chaos" shuffles individual spells
-  Doggomizer: swap (non-chaos) or randomize (chaos) dogs
+  Doggomizer: "On" swaps, "Chaos" randomizes the dog in your party
     Act1-3 only because toaster evasion sound hardlocks for some music tracks
   Pupdunk: Act0 doggo everywhere!
   Musicmizer: randomize music, in testing stage